-Giraffe tails were highly prized by the ancient Egyptians, and still are in many African cultures.
-The desire for good-luck bracelets, fly whisks and thread for sewing or stringing beads have led people to kill giraffes for their tails alone.
+Giraffe tails were highly prized by the ancient Egyptians and still are in many African cultures.
+The desire for good-luck bracelets, fly whisks and thread for sewing or stringing beads has led people to kill giraffes for their tails alone.

 Giraffes are easily killed and poaching (now more often for their meat and hide) continues today.
 They are also highly threatened by habitat loss.